mflatt/sweetpea-py/docs/_source/api/main.rst

    :return: a block description
    :rtype: Block

-.. function:: sweetpea.MultiCrossBlock(design, crossings, constraints, require_complete_crossing=True)
+.. class:: sweetpea.MultiCrossBlock(design, crossings, constraints, require_complete_crossing=True)

    Creates an experiment description as a block of trials based on multiple crossings.